kevinlondon/kevinlondon.github.io/src/content/blog/2025-02-20-know-where-youre-going.md

 I arrived in LA with restaurant-job savings as my safety net.
 Like many film hopefuls, I applied to unpaid Craigslist gigs.
 My first real break was as a production assistant on a feature film.
-It paid $75 a week — barely enough for gas.
+It paid $75 a week, barely enough for gas.
 During my first week on set, I connected with the lighting crew and asked to shadow them.
 The Best Boy Electric took me under his wing, and suddenly I found my niche.